 1. Hire Your Wedding Planner

 Plan on hiring a full-service planner around 12 months (yes, a full year!) from your wedding day.
 You should choose your wedding planner first to reserve your date on their calendar and have their guidance during the entire wedding planning process.
-From the beginning to the end, your wedding planner with be your experience counsel for every vendor interview, contract, and scheduling question.
-Don’t feel like you can’t do anything before during your wedding coordinator.
+From the beginning to the end, your wedding planner with be your experienced counsel for every vendor interview, contract, and scheduling question.
+Don’t feel like you can’t do anything before hiring your wedding coordinator.
 While you’re interviewing and deciding, you can still start to do research on venues and take tours… but we don’t suggest booking anything until your wedding planner can review a contract with you.